WebDewey: the right tool to organize your collection

 - an easy-to-navigate, simple user interface that is suitable for the novice as well as the power user

 If you prefer to have offline access to DDC, we have you covered there, too.
 We now offer a Dewey Print-on-Demand option.
-This 4-volume set will include the latest changes and topics available in the DDC and will be updated on a biannual basis with releases occurring in January and July moving forward.
+This 4-volume set includes the latest changes and topics available in the DDC and will be updated on an annual basis.

 If you have any questions, please review the FAQ.

 "There’s a Dewey for just about anything you’re interested in."